Bhassyt/SKILHARVEST-DATA-ANALYSIS-STUDENTS-DEMOGRAPHIC-ANALYSIS-REPORT/README.md

 ---

 **Conclusions**
-- **Age Group Analysis:** The 25 to 29 age group has the highest number of students, showing a significant difference compared to the 35 to 39 age group.
+- **Age Group Analysis:** The 25-29 age group has the highest number of students, showing a significant difference compared to the 35-39 age group.
 - **Gender Distribution:** There's a variation in the number of male and female students, with slightly more males than females.
 - **Marital Status:** Single individuals comprise a larger portion of students compared to married individuals.
 - **Educational Qualifications:** Students with HND/BSc/B.Tech qualifications constitute the majority, followed by those with MSc/MTech degrees.